Cutting the Cake, the First Dance & Evening Celebrations Wedding Photography

 Poor Lighting for Ambience, not Photography

-I’m never quite sure until it happens, how the lighting will be and have to quickly act to adapt appropriately.
+I’m never quite sure until it happens how the lighting will be, and I have to act quickly to adapt.
 DJ’s often love to dim the lights and use their own ‘disco’ lights for ambience.
 This means I have to work fast to adjust the camera settings to both preserve the atmosphere and to get the shot.

-NB: In poor light situations, conversion to black and white works well and colours can appear muddy and dull.
+NB: In poor lighting, conversion to black-and-white works well, and colours can appear muddy and dull.

-A guest couple dancing post first dance: The lighting was dim, but with a mixture of direct flash and clever camera work, I took a series of unusual and striking dancing shots.
+A guest couple dancing post-first dance: The lighting was dim, but with a mix of direct flash and clever camera work, I captured a series of unusual, striking dancing shots.
 I utilised the disco lights to good effect here.

 How to Photograph the First Dance

-It’s very important that the newly-weds feel confident and relaxed going into their first dance.
-Alcohol usually plays a large part in how they and their guests feel and behave from the reception onwards (more on that below).
-I try to chat with them beforehand and ask them not to worry about what I’m doing but just to enjoy their moment together.
+It’s very important that the newlyweds feel confident and relaxed as they enter their first dance.
+Alcohol usually plays a significant role in how they and their guests feel and behave from the reception onward (more on that below).
+I try to chat with them beforehand and ask them not to worry about what I’m doing, but to enjoy their moment together.

-As far as the photography is concerned, discretion is important, but I do use a wide lens and need to go in quite close for the more intimate close-ups.
-I feel it is important to take a mixture of these and some wider, more contextual shots with guests in the background looking on which adds context.
-I like to take a sequence of shots if possible as this works well over a double spread in the wedding album.
+As for photography, discretion is important, but I do use a wide lens and need to get quite close for the more intimate close-ups.
+I feel it is important to include a mix of these and wider, more contextual shots with guests in the background, which add context.
+I like to take a sequence of shots if possible, as this works well over a double spread in the wedding album.

 We’ve Danced Together, Now What?

 At some point before the end of the first dance song, the couple usually beckon everyone else to come and join them on the dance floor.
-During the second song, the floor is often busy with everyone wanting to dance and it can be tricky to negotiate my way between people to get shots of the dancing and fun.
+During the second song, the floor is often crowded with people wanting to dance, and it can be tricky to navigate between them to get shots of the dancing and the fun.
 I don’t mind this at all.

-The couple themselves often dance with parents: the groom dances with his mum, whilst the bride sways with her father as below.
+The couple often dances with their parents: the groom dances with his mum, whilst the bride sways with her father, as shown below.

 Annabel and James take to the floor for their first dance…